Documentation Index

 Data quality

-- Every event extracted from official government press releases
+- Every event sourced from official government press releases

-- Entity names normalized (company suffixes stripped for deduplication)
+- Entity names normalized for consistent search and deduplication

 - Source quotes preserved for traceability

-- Pipeline re-extracts when source pages are updated
+- Data refreshed when government pages are updated

 Data freshness